vokzul/TLOUtrivia/README.md

 q "**What character is given the moniker "Apostate" by the scars for violating their traditions?**" a "Lev"

-q "**What artist to Joel and Ellie listen to on the way to Pittsburgh?**" a "Hank Williams"
+q "**What artist do Joel and Ellie listen to on the way to Pittsburgh?**" a "Hank Williams"

 q "**What is the fourth weapon you unlock in the main game?**"